-A key consideration in this CV process is the avoidance of data leakage.
-The input features were extracted from points surrounding the segmentation boundaries.
-However, if segmentation points from the same session appear in both the training and validation sets, the model may learn session-specific patterns instead of generalizable features, resulting in overestimated performance.
+A key consideration in this CV process was avoiding data leakage.
+Input features were extracted from data points around segmentation boundaries.
+However, if segmentation points from the same session appear in both the training and validation sets, the model may learn session-specific patterns rather than generalizable features, resulting in overestimated performance.
 To mitigate this issue, we employed a Group K-Fold CV, treating each session as a distinct group.
-Finally, we performed hyperparameter optimization using Optuna, with the F1-score as the objective metric.
+Finally, we performed hyperparameter optimization, with the F1-score as the objective metric.